taylordeckard/blog/content/posts/irly.md

 ![irly results](/blog/images/irly/irly_results.png)

 So yes, it works!
 The client is serving the website from the hub.
 This is a simple example, but it demonstrates how a decentralized website could be created using gRPC and Rust.
 I think this could be a bit more interesting if the hub can facilitate peer discovery and the transfer of data between clients.
 That might be a topic for another post. 😄

+Check out the code for this post on [GitHub](https://github.com/taylordeckard/irly).